-- Discuss the relationship between Latin American film and Latin American society. - Use appropriate vocabulary to talk and write about films produces in Latin - Apply the analytical techniques acquired in the study of literary texts to the study of film - Critically analyze and compare different film versions of the Latin American experience - Evaluate the modes of representation of different themes in film - Conduct independent research on film based topic
+- i. discuss the relationship between Latin American film and Latin American society. - ii. use appropriate vocabulary to talk and write about films produced in Latin America - iii. apply the analytical techniques acquired in the study of literary texts to the study of film - iv. critically analyze and compare different film versions of the Latin American experience - v. evaluate the modes of representation of different themes in film - vi. conduct independent research on film based topics

 Guidelines will be provided on how to read and write about film.
-Classes will take the form of seminar discussions involving students' active participation in dialogues with each other and with the course Instructor, rather than through the traditional
+Classes will take the form of seminar discussions involving students' active participation in dialogues with each other and with the course Instructor, rather than through the traditional lecture method.
+A comparative approach will be used to foster awareness of the differences and similarities in the representation of the Latin American experience across national boundaries.